Teckdegen/stellaai/README.md

 ## 🔧 API KEY SETUP

-This project requires a Groq API key to function.
-You need to add your API key directly to the source code:
+This project requires API keys for both Groq and Google Gemini to function.
+You need to add your API keys directly to the source code or environment variables:

 1. Get your free Groq API key at https://console.groq.com
+2. Get your free Google Gemini API key at https://aistudio.google.com
-2. Add it to this file:
+3. Add them to this file:
-   - `app/api/chat/route.ts`
+   - `app/api/chat/route.ts` (for Groq)
+   - `app/api/gemini/route.ts` (for Gemini)

+Alternatively, you can set them as environment variables:
+- `GROQ_API_KEY` for Groq
+- `GEMINI_API_KEY` for Google Gemini

+Look for the lines:
+- `const GROQ_API_KEY = "your-groq-api-key-here";`
+- `const GEMINI_API_KEY = "your-gemini-api-key-here";`

-Look for the line `const GROQ_API_KEY = "your-groq-api-key-here";` and replace it with your actual key.
+And replace them with your actual keys.

 ## How It Works